As an entrepreneur, I just completed my annual goal review and goal setting exercise.

 You will always have a separate bank account for mortgage and household expenses, such as property tax, utilities, insurance, kids’ daycare and life insurance, etc. Those are non-negotiable, and you can never touch them.

 Be like Mike’s mom, allocate more than you truly need to, so you always have a safe cushion just in case.

-Also setup a separate account for “rainy-day”.
+Also setup a separate account for savings or a “rainy-day” with a provider like Atmos Financial.
 This is also an account you cannot touch.
-Once the money goes in, it can never go out, unless the true rainy days come.
+Once the money goes in, it can never go out except in emergencies.

 Using the allocation percentage above, she has 40% left for food, vacation, fun money and community.

 Limit your spending on these categories, whatever it would be.
 If you net (after tax) $5,000 per month, this means you’re left with $2,000 on food, vacation saving, fun money and community.